-Assuming the rights offering is fully subscribed, the net proceeds available to us from the rights offering, after deducting estimated offering expenses of \$500,000 payable by us, will be approximately \$34.8 million.
-Proceeds of the rights offering will be used by us, in combination with other sources of liquidity, including the proceeds of the Loan Transaction, to satisfy the portion of the PharmAthene Judgment that has not been satisfied prior to the expiration of the rights offering, which we expect to be approximately \$84,000,000.
+Assuming the rights offering is fully subscribed, the net proceeds available to us from the rights offering, after deducting estimated offering expenses of \$[•] payable by us, will be approximately \$[•].
+Proceeds of the rights offering will be used by us and/or our subsidiaries, in combination with the proceeds of the Loan Transaction, to satisfy the portion of the PharmAthene Judgment that has not been satisfied prior to the expiration of the rights offering, which we expect to be approximately \$[•].
+Up to approximately \$[•] of any proceeds of the rights offering in excess of the amount needed to satisfy the PharmAthene Judgment will be used to fund working capital, and any remainder of such excess will be used for other general corporate purposes.

-DETERMINATION OF SUBSCRIPTION PRICE
+DETERMINATION OF OFFERING PRICE